OpenLightingProject/ola/plugins/osc/README.developer.md

 The next three methods (`AddTarget`, `RemoveTarget` & `SendData`) are used for sending DMX data using OSC.
-To ease the burden on the caller, we group `OSCTarget`s into groups (one target may exist in more than one group but that's rare).
+To ease the burden on the caller, we group `OscTarget`s into groups (one target may exist in more than one group but that's rare).
 In OLA, each group can be thought of as a universe.

 Groups are identified by their `group_id`, which is just an integer.